jrphub/demo-boot-web-app-ui/README.md

 ## Demo

-The "feature" branch of this project is deployed to heroku and can be seen @ this url https://dboot.herokuapp.com/
+The "feature" branch of this project is deployed to heroku and can be seen @ this url https://dboot.herokuapp.com/ (link not working - please refer local set up in "Run" section )

 To login using existing user :